pchyang300/aiTrader/README.md

 Alpaca.

 This was created with Python 3.8.
--To use, install the dependencies from requirement.txt.
+To use, install the dependencies from requirement.txt.
--Either enter API keys into the alpaca.py file or put them into a text file and provide the path in alpaca.py.
+Either enter API keys into the alpaca.py file or put them into a text file and provide the path in alpaca.py.
--Run main.py
+Run main.py